 Chief Data Officers have a lot of things on their plates.
 And one of those things is giving users freer access to the data they need.
 This is what we call "data democracy."
 Most CDOs like the idea of data democracy in theory.
 But in practice, the CDOs we talk to find that efforts to create a data democracy face at least four common barriers:

 There's a lot of talk these days about how to streamline the data supply chain.
 And the discussions often boil down to how to control an organization's data and how difficult and time consuming it is for business users to access it.
 As I wrote recently for DataInformed, highly structured systems for managing data like master data management (MDM) and enterprise data warehouses (EDWs) put a kink in the data supply chain.
+They aspire to a single version of the truth but at a cost in time-to-insight few enterprises can afford to pay.

 Some Attivio folks flew to the annual Gartner BI event last week to take the pulse of Business Intelligence, data discovery, and data democratization.
 We wanted to hear the latest from Gartner thought leaders and the several thousand data practitioners.
 In the opening keynote, there were 5 key takeaways.
 I’d like to zero in on numbers 2 and 3.